 Please make sure to wear a mask at all times during your arrival and departure from the testing site.

-Please keep in mind that all notifications and contact tracing outreach and follow-up will be conducted via telephone.
-Calls from the Massachusetts (MA) Contact Tracing Collaborative Team will use the prefix 833 and 857 and your phone will say the call is from “MA COVID Team.”
-Calls will be made daily between 8 a.m. and 8 p.m.
-Your local health department may use their local phone number to contact you, as well.
+Please keep in mind that most notifications and contact tracing outreach and follow-up will be conducted via telephone.
+This will likely result in a call from a Massachusetts (MA) 508 number.
 Therefore, it is critical that all members of the community check their phone and voicemail regularly and answer any calls they may receive from an unknown number.

 Norton Medical Center, managed by Sturdy Medical Associates, is the provider for student health needs.
-Wheaton has a registered nurse on staff who resides at the health center.
 Telehealth appointments will be available for our students who are symptomatic and diagnostic testing is available.
 Students who feel sick should contact Norton Medical Center at 508-285-9500.
-Doctors are also on call after-hours, on weekends and during holidays.
+Doctors are also on call after-hours, on weekends, and during holidays.

 The college’s testing site will be staffed by medical professionals who will also provide other medical support as needed.
-Wheaton will also have an on-site nurse seven days a week to help with the support of students who receive positive test results, are symptomatic or had close contact with a confirmed positive case and need to be moved into quarantine or isolation housing.
+Wheaton will also have an on-site nurse on a regular basis to help with the support of students who receive positive test results, are symptomatic, or had close contact with a confirmed positive case and need to be moved into quarantine or isolation housing.